 Days 4-7: Sleep disturbances may continue as well as exhaustion.
 Cravings for Adderall may intensify.
 Recovering users may have disturbing dreams and experience irritability.
 They also may be unable to feel pleasure, a condition known as anhedonia.

-7+ days to a month: Detachment, Adderall cravings as well as sleep disorders may continue.
-Symptoms of Post-Acute Withdrawal Syndrome (PAWS) can linger for three to six months.
-Users may have rebound hunger, or an increased appetite.
-This is a period when persistent withdrawal symptoms randomly appear from here for several more weeks or months, and in severe cases, years.
+Eight days to a month: Some people may feel detachment.
+Cravings for Adderall and sleep problems could continue.
+Post-Acute Withdrawal Syndrome (PAWS) symptoms may linger from three to six months.
+Some people could have rebound hunger or an increased appetite.
+This is when constant withdrawal symptoms appear randomly from now and for more weeks or months.
+Some users find these symptoms can last for years.

 PAWS symptoms include emotional instability or mood swings, short-term memory loss, depression, insomnia, dizziness, cravings for cocaine or other drugs and alcohol.
 Professional addiction treatment programs and other supports, such as a 12-step program, can help recovering users manage this period.